Lazy Luddite Log

 Dice

 I am excited and it is an unusual kind of excitement.
 Normally one gets excited by anticipating things to come.
 In this case I am excited by something now past.
-I have finally finished my Dungeons & Dragons (D&D) fantasy setting The Lands.
+I have finally finished my fantasy adventure setting The Lands.

 It is more comprehensive than complete.
 I could always focus in on particular aspects of my world and expand on them (indeed this may happen if I run adventures in it).
 However what I have written provides both a framework and a sufficiently complex texturing to satisfy me that I can now share it with others.